-National Commission for Certifying Agencies (NCCA) granted American Medical Certification Association (AMCA) accreditation to the Clinical Medical Assistant Certification (CMAC) and their Phlebotomy Technician Certification (PTC) for demonstrating compliance with the NCCA Standards for the Accreditation of Certification Programs.
+National Commission for Certifying Agencies (NCCA) granted American Medical Certification Association (AMCA) accreditation to the Clinical Medical Assistant Certification (CMAC), Phlebotomy Technician Certification (PTC), EKG Technician Certification (ETC), Medical Administrative Assistant Certification (MAA) and Billing and Coding Specialist Certification (BCSC) for demonstrating compliance with the NCCA Standards for the Accreditation of Certification Programs.

 New Jersey Board of Medical Examiners